 - Going home outfit– Pick something that doesn't have too many layers, is cute as a button, and is easy to change.
 Newborns aren't meant for super-fashionable clothing.
 But something adorable and soft is absolutely appropriate.

 - A Couple of onesies– a couple simple, white onesies are essential for comfort and convenience and always look good in pictures.
 You don't need many and they don't need to be outfits.
-Onesies will do just fine since half the time you'll want them naked for skin to skin and assessments anyway.
+Onesies will do just fine since half the time you'll want them naked for skin to skin and nurse's assessments anyway.

-Another thing that he needs to make sure he has on hand is a list of contacts.
+One thing that he needs to make sure he has on hand is a list of contacts.
 Write out details for when each group needs to be informed.
 Put people in groups based on when they are to be notified and what they should know.
 Let your husband take control over all communications while you are busy laboring or breastfeeding.

 What you might want to bring